Super-GNT4/Super-GNT4-Public-Issue-Tracker/README.md

-# Super GNT4 Super GNT4 Public Issue Tracker
+# Super GNT4 Public Issue Tracker

 Hi, thanks for taking the time to come and report an issue!